|

 said the woman to Legolas, "but your lady can ride beside

 me."
-She leant towards him, as if about to share a confidence,
+She leaned towards him, as if about to share a confidence,

 "She does look very tired.
 Rimush," she called,